-- More intense rainfall events can lead to river and surface water flooding causing the spread of pollution and damage to products and assets.
+- More intense rainfall events can lead to river and surface water flooding.
+This may result in contamination of and damage to products and assets.

-- Heatwaves can lead to heat stress for outdoor workers, livestock and crops.
+- Heatwaves can lead to heat stress for livestock and crops, reducing overall productivity

-- Coastal flooding to businesses from storm surges will be exacerbated by sea level rise.
+- Coastal flooding from storm surges exacerbated by sea-level rise

-- Warmer, wetter winters can impact pest and disease survival rates.
+- Warmer, wetter winters can impact pest and disease survival rates and distribution

 - Changing rainfall patterns can have implications for water resource management